vivaan-m/InstaDPBot/README.md

 Note : Add Instagram ID/Password in insta.py to use

 usage:
-python insta.py <username of the user>
+python insta.py {username of the user}